georgesutphin/MCB585-2023/_episodes/02-oyo-R-data-types-in-depth.md

 Factors are technically a data structure but function as a special data type in R. Factors are primarily used to represent categorical data.
 Factors can be *ordered* or *unordered* and are an important class for statistical analysis and for plotting.

 Factors look (and often behave) like character vectors, but assuming that they are character vectors can lead to unexpected behavior.
-Factors are actually an odd hybrid of **integers** and **characters** under the hood, and you need to be careful when treating them like strings.
+Factors are actually an odd hybrid of **integers** and **characters** under the hood, and you need to be careful when treating them like character strings.

 Factors have three essential properties:
 * A vector of *integers*.